-Individually or collaboratively with other teachers, for each statement/sentence of Principle #4, imagine what would be going on in classroom/schools and districts that would be evidence of this Principle being enacted?
+Individually or collaboratively with other teachers, for each statement/sentence of Principle #4, imagine what would be going on in classroom/schools and districts that would be evidence of this Principle being enacted.
 What would you see and hear?
 Then imagine what would definitely NOT be going on.
 What would it look like and sound like in a school and district that was clearly NOT enacting this Principle?

-Examples: Students experience similar routines in all their academic courses.
-Students who have been in dual language programs in middle schools have opportunities to continue in a dual immersion pathway in high school.
-Students are offered options such as Community Leadership-Cultura del Mundo Hispánico, and/or Global Language emphasis in Career Technical Education (CTE).
+Examples: Students experience similar routines in all their academic courses; Students who have been in dual language programs in elementary schools have opportunities to continue in a dual immersion pathway in middle schools.

-Examples: Inconsistency in how ELD is delivered from classroom to classroom and from grade level to grade level.
-Students enter high school from dual language programs and there are no high school classes to continue their pathway to biliteracy.
+Examples: Inconsistency in how ELD is delivered from classroom to classroom and from grade level to grade level; Students enter middle school from Dual Language programs and there are no middle school classes to continue their pathway to biliteracy.

-PRINCIPLE #4 SELF-ASSESSMENT TOOL: ARTICULATION AND ALIGNMENT
+PRINCIPLE #4 SELF-ASSESSMENT TOOL:

+ARTICULATION AND ALIGNMENT

-Thinking about your school and district-and your experiences in trying to meet the needs of your English learners within that system, where would you place your school/district in terms of indicators of enactment of Principle #4?
+Thinking about your school and district and your experiences in trying to meet the needs of your English Learners within that system, where would you place your school/district in terms of indicators of enactment of Principle #4?

-Indicators/Examples Not present, not happening, in my school/ district This happens partially and occasionally This is in place, but not quite sufficient This is a strength ir my school, district 4.1 Articulation Across Departments: e.g., Teachers at the same grade level collaborate and coordinate across subjects to ensure consistency in scaffolding and support for English learners and to ensure English learners' needs are being met.
-4.2 Articulation Across Grade Levels: e.g., Information including identified assets and needs is shared about ELs as students' progress from grade level to grade level to ensure progress monitoring and acceleration.
-4.3 Consistency Across Classrooms: e.g., All teachers within a department and grade level use common routines and common graphic organizers designed to support and scaffold English learners in academic discourse, tasks and learning.
-4.4 Pathways and Coherent Language Programs: e.g., The program models for English learners are clearly articulated by the district, and are implemented coherently up through the grades (i.e., dual language pathways); There are multiple entry points for students to begin studying world languages and to pursue development of their home language; There is a coherent and consistent approach to ELD pedagogy and curriculum across grade levels.
-Articulation with post-secondary institutions regarding dual enrollment courses, CTE courses and credit for the State Seal of Biliteracy is ongoing.
+Indicators/Examples Not present, not happening, in my school/ district This happens partially and occasionally This is in place, but not quite sufficient This is a strength in my school/ district 4.1 Articulation Across Departments: Teachers at the same grade level collaborate and coordinate across subjects to ensure consistency in scaffolding and support for English learners and to ensure English learners' needs are being met. - 4.2 Articulation Across Grade Levels: Information is shared about ELs as students progress from grade level to grade level to ensure progress monitoring and acceleration.
+4.3 Consistency Across Classrooms: All teachers within a department and grade level use common routines and common graphic organizers designed to support and scaffold English learners in academic discourse, tasks, and learning. - 4.4 Pathways and Coherent Language Programs: The "program models" for English learners are clearly articulated by the district, and are implemented coherently up through the grades (i.e., dual language pathways); There is a coherent and consistent approach to ELD pedagogy and curriculum across grade levels.
 OTHER INDICATORS: